-4. IDENTIFY AND ENSURE THE INVOLVEMENT OF MEMBERS OF DISADVANTAGED AND UNDERREPRESENTED COMMUNITIES Metric TACTIC FOCUS: SOLICITATION OF COMMUNITY PERSPECTIVES (i.e., people not covered in stakeholder tactic) used: A. Public Improve engagement with "difficult-to-reach" Awareness + audiences by engaging with them in their Potential respective environments.
-Create spaces for Project collaboration and relationship-building with Solicitation activities such as coffee chats, walking meetings, group events, site tours.
-Present educational activities to community gardens: On-the-Ground Queen Park Learning Garden, Lennox Metrics Community Garden, San Pedro Community Grassroots captured Efforts Garden, & Harbor City Community Garden. elsewhere.
-Sharing of outreach resources to enable We shared out replication and dissemination of information all of our to be streamlined by residents to residents. virtual assets Collaborate on community engagement prior to events Collaborations opportunities. with partners.
-Outreach will be conducted to local school districts (including Lennox Unified, Inglewood Unified, San Pedro Unified, LAUSD, for example) to present to PTA Groups and existing meetings/activities.
-Staff will identify teachers to share education School Leadership material that can be incorporated into school # of Education & curriculum and/or student learning meetings/ Outreach outcomes. events Conduct targeted outreach to cities not currently engaged in the SCWP in underserved communities to raise Targeted Outreach to awareness and understand barriers to # of cities Cities participation. contacted B. Information Ensure that information gathered from the Sharing tactics above are shared at WASC meetings Share Findings so that underrepresented community voices See Reporting at WASC are heard by committee members and the Back in section Meetings public.
-5.
+4. IDENTIFY AND ENSURE THE INVOLVEMENT OF MEMBERS OF DISADVANTAGED AND UNDERREPRESENTED COMMUNITIES TACTIC FOCUS: SOLICITATION OF COMMUNITY PERSPECTIVES (i.e., people not covered in stakeholder tactic) Metric used: A. Public Awareness + Potential Project Solicitation On-the-Ground Grassroots Efforts Improve engagement with "difficult-to-reach" audiences by engaging with them in their respective environments.
+Create spaces for collaboration and relationship-building with activities such as coffee chats, walking meetings, group events, site tours.
+Present educational activities to community gardens: Queen Park Learning Garden, Lennox Community Garden, San Pedro Community Garden, & Harbor City Community Garden.
+Metrics captured elsewhere.
+Collaborations Sharing of outreach resources to enable replication and dissemination of information to be streamlined by residents to residents.
+Collaborate on community engagement opportunities.
+We shared out all of our virtual assets prior to events with partners.
+School Leadership Education & Outreach Outreach will be conducted to local school districts (including Lennox Unified, Inglewood Unified, San Pedro Unified, LAUSD, for example) to present to PTA Groups and existing meetings/activities.
+Staff will identify teachers to share education material that can be incorporated into school curriculum and/or student learning outcomes. # of meetings/ events Targeted Outreach to Open Space Managers Conduct targeted outreach to city departments and open space agencies not currently engaged in the SCWP in underserved communities to raise awareness, better understand community specific challenges, and identify opportunities for collaboration. # of entities reached B. Information Sharing Share Findings at WASC Meetings Ensure that information gathered from the tactics above are shared at WASC meetings so that underrepresented community voices are heard by committee members and the public.
+See Reporting Back in section 5.